+- 16. The daily living component of Adult Disability Payment has two rates standard and enhanced.
 The weekly rates are updated annually in April.

-Where an individual is entitled to payment of the daily living component for a period shorter than one week, payment is to be made at one-seventh of the relevant weekly rate, for each day of entitlement.2
+For more information on the rates, see the [LINK TO PAYMENT OF ADULT DISABILITY PAYMENT CHAPTER]. - ^{17.} Where an individual is entitled to payment of the daily living component for a period shorter than one week, payment is to be made at one-seventh of the relevant weekly rate, for each day of entitlement.2